oxidecomputer/lockstep/README.md

 wait for propolis-server image for 47ef18a5b0eb7a208ae43e669cf0a93d65576114 to be built (reqwest returned 500 Internal Server Error)
 ```

+lockstep will also look into Cargo.lock to check for outdated revisions there.

 if nothing is required, lockstep won't print anything.

 ## TODO